TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 After deployment, you can access ArtOfficial Studio via the following ports on your local instance:

 1. **Home Page:**
-   Navigate to `http://localhost:5000/` for the main dashboard.
+   Navigate to `http://localhost:80/` for the main dashboard (Or port 80 if using Runpod).

 2. **Model Downloader:**
    The **Model Downloader** tab allows you to select and download models straight into the correct folder for **ComfyUI**.
 Once downloaded, open port **8188** (or navigate to `0.0.0.0:8188`) to access **ComfyUI**.
 Models should be automatically placed in the correct directories.